Wasdns/coding-with-django/README.md

-# coding-with-django
+# pybackend

-coding-with-django: writting codes with django
+Attempts on realizing web backend with python libs.